-Somatic Experiencing®/SE™ was developped by Dr. Peter A. Levine.
-It is a body oriented approach with the aim to releave the symptoms of trauma (PTSD) by focusing on the client’s perceived body sensations.
+Somatic Experiencing®/SE™ was developed by Dr. Peter A. Levine.
+It is a body oriented approach with the aim to release the symptoms of trauma and shock by focusing on the client’s perceived body sensations.

 Additional information about Jacqueline Erb's background, career and competences here.

-In this video Dr. Peter Levine works with Ray, a marine who returned from Iraq.
-He was deeply traumatized because he was blown up by two explosive devices.
+In this video, Peter Levine works with Ray, an American Marine who was blown up by two explosive devices while serving in Iraq.